Micro:bit by BBC

 - Pin #14 - also available as SPI MISO

 - Pin #15 - also available as SPI MOSI

 - Pin #19 - also available as I2C clock

 - Pin #20 - also available as I2C data

 To use the onboard Buttons and LEDs, use pins: #0, #1, #2, #8, #12, #13, #14, #15, #16, #19 and #20.

 Programming Firmware With Arduino IDE

 The firmware for connecting the Microbit to ARC is distributed via an Arduino sketch.
 This means you must program the Microbit with the Arduino sketch below.
-In order to use the Microbit with Arduino, the IDE must have the required tools and support installed.
+To use the Microbit with Arduino, the IDE must have the required tools and support installed.
 Rather than re-creating the work of Adafruit's how-to guide, we've included a link to it below.
-Follow the link to install the Microbit tools and support into the Arduiino IDE to compile and upload the firmware for ARC support.
+Follow the link to install the Microbit tools and support into the Arduino IDE to compile and upload the firmware for ARC support.